loup-brun/hugo-cite/README.md

     └── fr.yaml
 ```

-If a language does not exist, use the `i18n/en.yaml` as a base template and create a new file with the new language code.
+If a language does not exist, use the `i18n/en.yaml` as a base template and create a new file with the matching language code.

 ## Usage